jaluebbe/SoilMap/README.md

 ### Long-term MODIS Land Surface Temperature:

-Minimum temperatures are assumed as lowest night temperatures in January, maximum temperatures as highest day temperatures in July.
+For the northern hemisphere, minimum temperatures are assumed as lowest night temperatures in January, maximum temperatures as highest day temperatures in July.
 Day-night differences are taken for April.
 Further description of the scaling was found in the user guide at https://modis.gsfc.nasa.gov/data/dataprod/mod11.php .

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1435938.svg)](https://doi.org/10.5281/zenodo.1435938)